rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ### Version 4.1.1.1

-The version 4.1.2 release is specifically intended for work with manuscript revisions.
+The version 4.1.1.1 release is specifically intended for work with manuscript revisions.

+1. Updated the Marshall movement model to precompute the kernel.

 ### Version 4.1.1